Table of Contents

 The Salutary Effects of the Sea

 Though we’re just beginning to discover some of the science behind it, the idea that the ocean contains healing powers is not new.
-Ancient Greek philosopher and medical theorist Alcmaeon of Croton spoke of the ocean’s health benefits way back in 450 BC or so, as did the Hippocratics.
-Furthermore, English doctors started prescribing salutary trips to the sea in the 18th and 19th centuries and the practice continued into the modern era.
-While we don’t believe that the ocean is a magical panacea as some of these folks did, we do recognize its subtle restorative and transformative powers.
-Here are a few of the health benefits of spending time at the beach and in the water.
+Ancient Greek philosopher and medical theorist, Alcmaeon of Croton, spoke of the ocean’s health benefits way back in 450 BC, as did Hippocrates.
+Furthermore, English doctors started prescribing salutary trips to the sea in the 18th and 19th centuries, and the practice continued into the modern era.
+Although we don’t believe that the ocean is a magical panacea as some of these folks did, we recognize its subtle restorative and transformative powers.
+Here are a few health benefits of spending time at the beach and in the water.

 The Ocean Can Boost Your Immune System

 Taking a swim in the ocean can naturally boost your immune system.
 Cold water increases the number of your body’s white blood cells, the first line of defense against invaders like bacteria and viruses.
-Furthermore, the ocean contains a limitless supply of minerals and trace elements with antibacterial effects.
+Furthermore, the ocean contains abundant minerals and trace elements with antibacterial effects.
 These are absorbed by the skin and can act as natural antibiotics.

 It’s Great for Your Skin